ContainX/openstack4j/README.md

     <version>1.0.3-SNAPSHOT</version>
 </dependency>
 ```
 **NOTE** Snapshots are deploys to sonatype.
 You will need to add the repository to your POM or Settings file.
-Releases (below) are deployed to maven central and this step is not required.
+Releases (above) are deployed to maven central and this step is not required.

 Example POM based repository declaration to grab snapshots:
 ```